 When messages start overflowing with no clear priority of work, it is easy for things to get stressful and overwhelming for employees.
 It is also very easy for a remote manager to miss the initial signs of stress and burnout in team members.

 That is why there is a need for a dedicated process through which all the requests coming in can be prioritized, assigned, and tracked to completion.
 Streamlining all the requests and prioritizing them correctly helps employees stay on top of everything in an organized manner and it also ensures that nothing slips through the cracks.

 In a physical office space, the team would ideally have lunch together, take coffee breaks to chat about the usual day to day stuff, and even go on team-building outings — all of which help improve team communication and rapport.

-While remote teams can’t exactly do that, you can still encourage your team to socialize virtually by building dedicated communication channels in your digital workplace where everyone can have non-work related conversations.
+While remote teams can’t exactly do that, you can still encourage your team to socialize virtually by conducting remote team activities where everyone can have non-work related conversations.

 Tips for Remote worker management